klaus82/tf-visualizer/README.md

 - **Visualize Terraform Plans**: View detailed changes in your Terraform plans with a clear and concise interface.
 - **Filter Changes**: Easily filter changes by action (create, update, delete) using intuitive radio buttons.
 - **Toggle Details**: Expand and collapse detailed views of changes to focus on the information you need.
-- **Higlight Differences**: Show the differences for all the changes
+- **Highlight Differences**: Show the differences for all the changes

 ## Requirements